disdi/nlnet-proposal/docs/2024-proposal/proposal.md

-# Librecar Control 2024
+# Proposal

-## Project Overview :page_facing_up:
+## Project Overview

+LibreCar Control aims to democratise knowledge to control an an automotive vehicle.

 Nlnet funded development of Librecar Control in 2023 round.

 * [[Archeivements]] - details of outcome project archeived in 2023.

-### Overview

-LibreCar Control aims to democratise knowledge to control an an automotive vehicle.
-To make this possible, following measures were taken as pert of this project:

-- Integrate opensource CAN-Bus (Controller Area Network) IP in FPGA.
-- Test opensource CAN-Bus with real industrial and automotive devices.
-- Provide documentation how to integrate it in new FPGA based products.

-### Project Details
+...

+## 2024 Project Plans

 The next natural step is to make CAN-Bus IP ready for ASIC integration.
-All opensource tools are intended to be used to archieve this goal.
+All opensource tools are intended to be used to archeive this goal.

 The recent introduction of open source PDKs like 130nm BiCMOS process from IHP, the SOI-CMOS PDK from Minimal Fab, 130nm mixed-signal CMOS SKY130 from Skywater and GlobalFoundries' 180nm has opened several opportunities for circuit designers.
 The conventional PDKs from TSMC, UMC etc. are quite expensive and involve strict licensing process, making them difficult to access for all.
 OpenPDK has removed the roadblocks for ASIC designing, providing access to make custom chips for free initially for faster development cycle or at very low-cost eventually.

 This project aims to archeive the functionality of fully open source CAN-Bus digital IP to be built into an ASIC using Skywater 130nm Open PDK which is already synthesized and proven in FPGA as part of NLNET 2023 funding.

-#### 2024 Objectives
+### Project Objectives

 * First open source CAN-Bus IP with 1 Mb/s capabilities.
 * Use, for the first time, an open source PDK, skywater 130 nm, for the realization of CAN Controller.